-It is possible to keep the directory structure when doing a copy from a virtual folder to a non virtual folder, by selecting the "Keep virtual directory structure" check box of the copy dialog.
+It is possible to keep the folder structure when doing a copy from a virtual folder to a non virtual folder, by selecting the “Keep virtual folder structure” check box of the copy dialog.
 Imagine the following virtual folder:

 Then do the following steps: